 The goal is to have your post-workout protein within your anabolic window, the period of time post-exercise when your body gets the most out of nutrients.
 During this short period of post-workout time, your body is primed to use amino acids for muscle protein synthesis.
 It was previously thought that a person’s anabolic window was only 60 minutes after working out; however, recent research has shown that this window is double this amount of time.
 According to the International Society of Sports Nutrition, you can consume protein any time up to two hours after completing your workout for optimal performance and recovery.

 Although you have up to two hours, many people like to get in their protein sooner after their workout rather than later, especially if they’ve completed a workout that has them feeling burnt out.
 And when your protein comes in a delicious form, it feels like a reward that you get to enjoy post-workout, so why wait to refuel?
-Gainful offers personalized protein blends that are created based on your dietary needs, weight, sex and overall goals along with four different flavor boosts per month.
-Your monthly order will include 28 servings of unflavored protein along with 28 single-serving Flavor Boosts, so you always have something flavorful to enjoy after your workout.
+Gainful offers personalized protein blends that are created based on your dietary needs, weight, sex and overall goals along with different flavor packets that you can choose based on your cravings.
+Your monthly order will include unflavored protein along with single-serving Flavor Boosts, so you always have something flavorful to enjoy after your workout.
 Think flavors like rich cocoa, caffè mocha, chocolate peanut butter, strawberry milkshake, madagascar vanilla and cookies & cream.

-Simply choose your favorite flavor stick, tear it open, and mix with each scoop of personalized Gainful protein.
+Simply choose your favorite flavor stick, tear it open, and mix with each scoop of personalized Gainful protein and 8 oz. liquid .
 Many Gainful drinkers attest that they even start looking forward to getting their workout in just so they can make a shake afterward.
 All of the Gainful flavor sticks are plant-based, gluten-free, soy-free and contain 100% natural flavors, and with half a dozen delicious flavors to enjoy, you’ll never get bored with your post-exercise protein.

 As discussed above, there’s no “magic number” for the amount of protein you should consume after exercising.
 The amount of post-workout protein each person needs varies, and while there are general recommendations, what may work for others might not be the best for you.
 But because Gainful protein powder was customized specifically for you and your fitness journey, each scoop is packed with just the right amount of protein you need to achieve your goals.